 The Top 10 Best Copywriting Examples & Formulas

-No matter how great your own writing is already, there are a few copywriting techniques that will enable you to turn your creative skill into a marketing weapon.
+No matter how great your own writing is already, there are a few techniques that will enable you to turn your creative skill into a marketing weapon and get your daily dose of copywriting inspiration.

-Here are the most effective copywriting formulas used in marketing:
+Here are the best examples of effective copywriting formulas used in marketing:

 - PAS: Problem-Agitate-Solution